 This Policy provides guidance on the community consultation process for planning proposals, including when consultation will occur, the means and duration of consultation, and the manner in which Council will keep the community informed of the decision-making process.

 Residential development within the Town is subject to the provisions of the Residential Design Codes (R-Codes), except as otherwise prescribed by the provisions of the Town Planning Scheme No. 1 or as varied by the Town’s Local Planning Policies.
-The R-Codes are available for viewing in the ‘Publications’ section of the Department of Planning’s website.
+The R-Codes are available for viewing and download from the Department of Planning, Lands and Heritage website.

 The ability to subdivide land is governed by its zoning, and in the case of residential zoned land, its designated density coding (R-Coding) under the Town of Victoria Park Town Planning Scheme No. 1.
 Confirmation of the zoning and density coding applicable to properties within the Town can be obtained by referring to the relevant Precinct Plan in which the property is located, or by accessing the Town’s interactive mapping application.

-Applications for the subdivision or amalgamation of land must be submitted to the Department of Planning for the approval of the Western Australian Planning Commission.
-Guidelines, forms, fees and other relevant information for submitting an application can be accessed from the ‘Subdivisions and Planning Applications’ section of the Department of Planning’s website.
+Applications for the subdivision or amalgamation of land must be submitted to the Department of Planning, Lands and Heritage for the approval of the Western Australian Planning Commission.
+Guidelines, forms, fees and other relevant information for submitting an application can be accessed from the ‘Subdivisions, development and property’ section of the Department of Planning, Lands and Heritage website.

 Should you require written confirmation from the Town regarding the development and subdivision potential of your property, you may submit a Land Use and Zoning Enquiry to the Town’s Urban Planning Unit.
 The relevant form and fee for submitting a written request to the Town can be found on our Forms and fees page.